 Almost having a mid-air collision over Hong Kong after the CP Air pilots had invited me to join them in the cockpit as we left Bangkok.

-Helping David Gilmore (of Pink Floyd) learn my piece Persona at his country estate in England, with producer Michael Kamen.
+Helping David Gilmour (of Pink Floyd) learn my piece Persona at his country estate in England, with producer Michael Kamen.

 Recording with Roger Whittaker singing my Christmas Dreams song in Reno Nevada.

 Being searched and having our VW bus torn apart by the border guards in Laredo Texas after living a year in Mexico.

 Riding a horse with my sister to the gathering of pilgrims by the river outside of San Miguel De Allende and staying up all night on Noche Buena and listening to drunken Mariachi bands.

 Recording an LP with Country Music legend Chet Atkins at his home in Nashville.

 Skin diving through the coral reefs of Cozumel surrounded by brightly coloured parrot fish.

 Having Julio Iglesias sing his entire sound check for me alone in a Miami Beach hotel.

 Running down 30 flights in a Tokyo hotel during a night time earthquake.

 Sitting in the darkened studio with Robert Redford, a guitar fan, feeling the callouses on my fingertips as his music to Quiz Show was being scored.